degreepath/catalog-differ/over-time-md/education.req.md

 1  |

-Counts as Human Relations requirement
+Does not count as EDUC interim requirement for licensure

 ---|---
 2  |